Roseland Theater: Roseland Theater

 In 1991, Double Tee Promotions acquired control of Roseland's operations.
 In December 1995, The Oregonian reported that the company and its president, David Leiken, would be purchasing and renovating the building over several months.
 Leiken founded Double Tee, which produces events throughout the Pacific Northwest and continues to manage Roseland, in 1972.
 The project, which included purchase of the building, new lounges and restrooms, and a ventilation system, was estimated to cost between $1.75 million and $2 million.
 The size of the street-level floor would also increased to accommodate an additional 350–440 guests, replacing a small club called the Garden.
 The renovation project ended in 1997; Leiken updated the building's facade and opened a nightclub and sports bar on the lower level.
 Roseland remained open during the renovation, which reportedly cost around $2.5 million.

 Roseland Theater has been called a "somewhat chaotic" Portland staple, hosting "multi-generational concerts every night of the week by everyone from small local bands to huge national icons".
 The all-ages venue is known for its smaller size, accommodating up to 1,400 people.
 It is a popular venue for touring rock acts, though it also hosts blues, comedy, dance, hip hop, indie, and rap artists.
 Performers have included Ray Charles, the Dan Reed Network, Bob Dylan, Medeski Martin & Wood, Miles Davis, the Misfits, the Pixies, Bonnie Raitt, and the Red Hot Chili Peppers.
 During the 1990s, Phish performed at the venue four times, including once when it was still called Starry Night.
-In the 2010s, the venue has hosted Cut Copy, Metric, Prince, and Snoop Dogg.
+In the 2010s, the venue hosted Cut Copy, Marilyn Manson, Metric, Prince, and Snoop Dogg.

 Roseland features a standing-only main floor and an upstairs balcony for patrons aged 21 or older because of an adjacent bar, and can also host a variety of events, including cage fighting.
 Downstairs includes Roseland Grill, a narrow bar with a wall covered in posters.
 Peter's Room, an intimate showcase venue, includes a restaurant and bar and has a capacity of 400 people.
 Peter's Room is open during all Roseland events and streams activity from the theater's main stage on screens.
 The 16 by 20 ft stage in Peter's Room is 4 ft above the main floor.
 According to Double Tee, the theater and Peter's Room host between 150 and 180 events annually.

 In 2023, Leiken sold the company which manages Roseland Theater to Mammoth Northwest.
 According to Willamette Week, he "retains ownership of the Roseland and will take on a 'coaching' role in the business through the end of the year".